AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing/README.md

 ## License

 This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Non-commercial use (including academic research) is permitted; commercial use requires written permission from the author.
+Non-commercial use (including academic research) is permitted; commercial use requires written permission from the creator.

 ## Project Overview

-This repository implements a hybrid data pipeline that merges historical iRacing driver data (via the iRacing Data API) with live telemetry (via the iRacing SDK) to predict the top 3 finishers in real time.
+This repository implements a hybrid data pipeline that merges historical iRacing driver data (via the iRacing Data API) with live telemetry (via the iRacing SDK) to predict the top three finishers in real-time.
 Every 3 seconds, the system recalculates podium predictions using time-decayed features and three ML models—XGBoost, Random Forest, and RankNet—showing RankNet as the most accurate.
 A SHAP analysis identifies key predictive features.
 Use cases include esports analytics dashboards and broadcast overlays.

 * Repository URL: [github.com/AntoineSpiteri2/predicting-the-top3-drivers-…](https://github.com/AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing)